MileHacker Logo

 Documentation & Alerts

-• Embassy/Consulate: Locate your country's embassy or consulate, or the nearest one responsible for The french language Polynesia.
+• Embassy/Consulate: Find the embassy/consulate of your country's embassy or consulate, or the nearest one responsible for French Polynesia.

 • Lost Documents: Report lost passports or documents to local police; contact your embassy for replacements.